An exhausted Happy Face displays a third eye.

 If you’re interested in accounts of self-experimenters who’ve used melatonin and other common over-the-counter supplements for mind-altering as well as traditional purposes, visit the Experience Vault at Erowid.org.
 It’s under the Plants and Drugs section.

-The content on this page was first posted in November 2012 and July 2013 and updated in April 2023.
+This content was first published in November 2012 and July 2013 and updated in April 2023.

 Marjorie R.